predix-ui/predix-ui/_pages/develop/context-browser.md

 </px-context-browser>
 ```

-When the user selects a new context, the `selected` property will be updated and set to the `items` object that was used to define that context item.
+When the user selects a new context, the `selected` property will be updated and set to the object from the `items` array that corresponds to that context item.
 This will trigger data-binding in the Polymer app view that holds the context browser.

 ### Binding with Angular, Vue, React